kostysh/eth-rio-smart-contracts/README.md

 - leave a review
 - start a dispute on a review*

+## Frens User Stories

+Fren is a person who onboards a Lodging Facility.
+For every booking made at a facility they onboard, they will receive a certain amount (TBD) of LIF tokens.

 # Stays Data Management

 Here's a breakdown of on-/off-chain data.